fbpx

 The RBA is Australia’s central bank.
 Its role is to keep the currency stable, help people find jobs, and improve economic welfare.
 One way it does this is by setting the “cash rate”.
 This rate is the interest rate at which banks borrow money from the RBA.

 A higher cash rate affects a lot.
 It influences the cost of loans, savings account returns, and the strength of the Australian dollar.
-Now, the RBA might increase the cash rate by 0.25%.
+Now, the RBA has increased the cash rate by 0.25%.
 This decision is due to ongoing inflation, which has been rising recently.

 What's Driving the Inflation Increase